 03 of 05

 The Canals of Venice

 The existence of a place called Venice Beach in California isn't a shock to most people, particularly since the Venice Beach Boardwalk is easily among the top five or 10 tourist attractions in California.
 What can be a bit more of a surprise, however, is the canals that exist just back from the boardwalk and the beach, which are actually the reason the city bears the same name as the Venice in Italy.

 The best news of all?
 You can enjoy gondola rides here, and you don't have to speak Italian to negotiate the best rate.
-Of course, while the houses built along the canals in California's Venice are nice—you wouldn't have to ask me twice to live in one of them!—they pale in comparison to the UNESCO World Heritage that rises around the ones on the other side of the planet.
+Of course, while the houses built along the canals in California's Venice are nice, they pale in comparison to the UNESCO World Heritage that rises around the ones on the other side of the planet.

 (Then again, California's Venice will remain above the surface of the sea for far longer than the one in Italy, so perhaps one day these McMansions will be considered world heritage in their own right!)

 When it comes to the central California Coast, most people's knowledge begins and ends at the aforementioned Big Sur.
 While Big Sur is incredible and totally worthy of the hype built up around it, it's not actually the most impressive place in this part of California.

 No, that honor belongs to Morro Rock, a gigantic "volcanic plug" that serves as America's answer to the Rock of Gibraltar.
 Adding to Morro Rock's cool factor are the nearby towns of Morro Bay and Cayucos, its convenience to big cities like Los Angeles and San Luis Obispo, and the existence of an incredible oyster farm only a short (and beautiful!) boat ride away from the rock.Continue to 5 of 5 below.